grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 In our Statement, we don't do anything with it.

-**Benjamin:** Ok, let me guess, you want me go to the Statement, assign this return value to a variable and then assert its equality to... what exactly?
+**Benjamin:** Ok, let me guess, you want me to go to the Statement, assign this return value to a variable and then assert its equality to... what exactly?

 **Johnny:** For now, to an expected value, which we don't know yet what's going to be, but we will worry about it later when it really blocks us.